 Some people realize they suffer problems with drugs or alcohol before becoming fully addicted.
 Others use these substances for years before seeking help.
 Where you fall on the spectrum of addiction helps professionals determine the specific treatment you need.

 No matter how your withdrawal feels at first, these symptoms can quickly grow in severity.
-You can expect to feel uncomfortable at best for a week or more, especially if you try to go cold turkey or detox at home.
+You can expect to feel uncomfortable for a week or more, especially if you try to go cold turkey or detox at home.
 Some physical and psychological effects even put your life at risk.

-Drug detox and alcohol detox helps you get through withdrawal more comfortably and safely than detoxing at home or through other services.
+Drug and alcohol detox helps you get through withdrawal more comfortably and safely than detoxing at home or other services.
 You start your detox program with an intake exam, so your treatment team can understand what to expect from your withdrawal.
 This exam includes blood work and other tests.
 You also discuss your drug or alcohol abuse history with a caring counselor.

-One of the problems associated with trying to detox at home is inability to maintain proper nutrition during withdrawal, even when other people try to take care of you.
+One of the problems associated with trying to detox at home is the inability to maintain proper nutrition during withdrawal, even when other people try to take care of you.
 During this time of extreme physical and mental adjustment to not using your drugs or alcohol, you need quality nutrition and hydration throughout each day.
-In a licensed and medically supervised detox, you get nutrition support you need for your healthiest entry into sobriety.
+In a licensed and medically supervised detox, you get the nutrition support you need for your healthiest entry into sobriety.

-At Ascendant NY, Chef David Burke provides mindfully crafted cuisine designed to help you feel better through your symptoms.
+At Ascendant NY, Chef David Burke provides mindfully crafted cuisine to help you feel better through your symptoms.
 This nourishment lifts your mood to help you stay mentally strong in your first days without substance abuse.
 You also start feeling physically stronger as your spirit lifts and your body receives nutrients it has long missed.

 The results of your nutrition struggles seem clear as you start to sober, particularly when you look in the mirror.
-You see effects of your drug or alcohol use, such as brittle or thinning hair, pale skin, dull eyes and a general look of poor health.
-You also suffer internal changes, such as a compromised immune system, more frequent illness, dental problems and poor digestion.
+You see effects of your drug or alcohol use, such as brittle or thinning hair, pale skin, dull eyes, and a general look of poor health.
+You also suffer internal changes, such as a compromised immune system, more frequent illness, dental problems, and poor digestion.

 One of the most important phases of your detox treatment is planning for the next phase of early recovery, rehab.
 Entering a rehab program is crucial for building lasting recovery and preventing relapse.
-After all, one of your biggest risks in recovery is relapse, especially since this often leads to deadly overdose.
+After all, one of your biggest risks in recovery is relapse, especially since this often leads to deadly overdoses.

 Ascendant NY’s services include: